simplesconsultoria/s17.employee/README.txt

     4. Check the step ''s17.person.employee: Demo steps'' and click the button ''import selected steps''.

-Once you done the process you can see in you site a folder called ''Persons'' with five person items in wich each one have a base of information with a picture.
+Once you done the process you can see in you site a folder called ''Employees'' with five employee items in wich each one have a base of information with a picture.

 With this option you can have a quick view to see what this product offers.